undeconstructed/lek-retejo/content/lernu.md

   {{< lang eo >}}
 ## Kursoj

-Ni amas [kursaro.net](http://kursaro.net). Ĉi tiujn kursojn komencis ano de la Londona klubo, kaj estas instruataj de lertaj esperantistoj, per interreto, al homoj trans la mondo.
+Ni amas [kursaro.net](http://kursaro.net). Ĉi tiujn kursojn komencis ano de la Londona klubo, kaj estas instruataj de lertaj esperantistoj, per interreto, al homoj tra la mondo.
 Se vi volas lerni de instruisto, kun grupaj lecionoj, ĉi tio estas por vi.

-Se vi progresas, eble vi ŝatus paroli kun instruistoj de ĉirkaŭ la mondo, kiuj povas helpi vin per kaj instrukcio kaj oportuno paroli en medio de malalta premo.
-Vi serĉas [Ekparolu!](../ekparolu)
+Se vi progresas, eble vi ŝatus paroli kun instruistoj de la tuta mondo, kiuj povas helpi vin pere de instruado aŭ simple donante al vi okazon babili en senprema situacio, vi serĉas [Ekparolu!](../ekparolu)
   {{< /lang >}}
   {{< lang en >}}
 ## Courses

 We love [kursaro.net](http://kursaro.net).
-These courses were started by a member of the London club, and are taught by skilled esperantists, over the Internet, to people across the world.
+These courses were started by a member of the London club, and are taught by skilled esperantists, over the Internet, to people throughout the world.
 If you want to learn from a teacher, with group lessions, this is for you.

-If you are progressing, then perhaps you would like to speak with teachers from the around the world, who can help you with both instruction and an opportunity to speak in a low-pressure environment.
-You are looking for [Ekparolu!](../ekparolu)
+If you are progressing, then perhaps you would like to speak with teachers from the whole world, who can help you by teaching or simply giving you a chance to speak in a low-pressure environment, you are looking for [Ekparolu!](../ekparolu)
   {{< /lang >}}
 {{< /twolang >}}